Data Science and Engineering Major, PhD

 Each graduate student must have an advisor/major professor.
 This professor advises the student about course selection, supervises the student’s research, and facilitates communication within the degree program and/or student’s major department, to other departments, and with the Graduate School relative to requirements.
 A temporary advisor may be assigned to direct the entering student’s work during the period in which the student is becoming acquainted with the institutions and determining the focus of research interests.
 Once the major professor is determined, the major professor and the student together select a doctoral committee.
 The student is expected to maintain close consultation with the major professor and other members of the doctoral committee with regard to progress in the program.

 The major professor directs the student’s dissertation research and chairs the doctoral committee.
-The student and major professor identify a doctoral committee composed of at least four faculty members.
-At least two members must be UT tenured or tenure-track faculty and one member must be outside the Bredesen Center faculty.
+The student and major professor identify a doctoral committee composed of at least four faculty members holding the rank of assistant professor or above, three of whom, including the chair, must be approved by the Graduate Council to direct doctoral research.
+At least one member must be outside the Bredesen Center faculty.
 Committee members should be chosen to ensure multidisciplinary breadth.
 The Center Director has oversight responsibility to ensure the multidisciplinary nature of the committee.
 A doctoral student, in collaboration with the major professor, should begin to form the doctoral committee during the first year of study.
 Once formed, the doctoral committee, by request of the major professor, will meet as a group with the student to ensure timely progress toward the degree.
 At a minimum, the committee should meet at least once during each academic year.

 Admission to Candidacy